0xSn4k3000/wipe/README.md

 # wipe
-A tool to shred a tree of dirs in one command!
+Facility of shred and remove directory and its contents in one command!

+# Usage: wipe DIRECTORY [OPTIONS]"
+# Options:
+        -y
+            ignore asking oprations
+        -n
+            overwrite times for files (default 3)
+        -v
+            explain what is being done